RobotCasserole1736/OffseasonTraining/Chapter_1/lesson6.md

 }
 ```

+## Some side thoughts

 Often in robots, the line between _class_ and _object_ gets blurred, because there's only ever one drivetrain, or one arm, or one elevator.
 If you were to make a class for one of these (as we usually do), there should only ever be one _object_... and then it doesn't make a ton of sense to really differentiate.
 We'll talk about that more when we get to _singleton classese_.
 Don't worry about it too much for now.... but keep it in mind as we go forward.

+Java forces everything to be defined inside a class.
+Not all programming languages make this assumption.
+It's something that makes java unique.
+Just like there many different tools you could use to bend a piece of metal, so too there are many different programming languages which can be used to solve programming problems.
+All make different assumptions and restrictions

 ## Rules for making a Class in Java